18 June 2019

 Furniture & Furnishing Industry in Hong Kong

 - The furniture and furnishing industry is a manufacturing sector in Hong Kong with a long history.
 It includes the production of household, office and kitchen furniture, as well as mattresses, bedding and parts of furniture.
-A vast variety of raw materials are used in production, including wood, rattan, plastic and metal.
-Among others, wooden furniture is the major production and exports of the industry.
+A large variety of raw materials are used in production, including wood, rattan, plastic and metal.
+Wooden furniture is the industry’s leading category in terms of production and exports.

-- Hong Kong companies have strong design capability, while accommodating themselves to OEM orders from overseas buyers.
+- Hong Kong companies have strong design capability, but also accommodate OEM orders from overseas buyers.
 Some specialise in the manufacture of higher-end set furniture for hotels, offices and other real estate projects under tender-contracts.

 - Hong Kong's furniture manufacturers have also started to develop their own brands.
-Furniture manufacturers also become more careful about the choice of raw materials to meet international standards, such as compliance with legal or other environmental requirements in their target markets.
+They have become more careful about their choice of raw materials, in order to meet international standards and comply with legal and environmental requirements in their target markets.

-Hong Kong's furniture manufacturers engage in the production of a wide range of products including household, office and kitchen furniture, as well as mattresses, bedding and parts of furniture.
+Hong Kong's furniture manufacturers engage in the production of a wide range of products including household, office and kitchen furniture, as well as mattresses, bedding and furniture parts.

-Most of the manufacturing activities of the furniture industry are now carried out on the Chinese mainland.
-With the head office in Hong Kong, acting as a controlling office principally responsible for high value-added services such as management, finance, accounting and marketing, production plants have been set up on the Chinese mainland to utilise the advantage of lower operation cost.
+Most of the industry’s manufacturing activities are now carried out in Mainland China.
+Head offices in Hong Kong act as a controlling office principally responsible for high value-added services such as management, finance, accounting and marketing, while production plants in Mainland China utilise the advantage of lower operational cost.

-A wide variety of raw materials are used in production, including wood, rattan, plastic and metal.
-Among others, wooden furniture is the major production and exports of the industry.
-It includes furniture in rosewood and black-wood, especially wooden tables, chairs and wardrobes.
-To many Hong Kong furniture manufacturers, Asian countries are the major source of raw materials.
-For example, solid wood is mainly sourced from Malaysia and Thailand, while Indonesia is the major supplier of rattan.
+A wide variety of raw materials are used in furniture production, including wood, rattan, plastic and metal.
+In terms of production and export share, wooden furniture is the industry’s leading category.
+That includes rosewood and black-wood furniture, especially wooden tables, chairs and wardrobes.
+For many Hong Kong furniture manufacturers, Asian countries are the major source of raw materials.
+Solid wood, for example, is mainly sourced from Malaysia and Thailand, while Indonesia is the major supplier of rattan.

-Many Hong Kong manufacturers produce on an OEM/ODM basis for major foreign brands.
-For example, JF Household Furnishings Ltd, a listed company in Hong Kong Stock Exchange, is one of the suppliers of IKEA.
-Many Hong Kong manufacturers have established their own retail outlets in overseas markets, particularly on the mainland, for example, Lamex, Four Seas Furniture and Dickson Furniture have set up subsidiaries, branch offices and sales outlets in major Chinese cities to facilitate domestic sales.
+Many Hong Kong manufacturers produce furniture products on an OEM/ODM basis for major foreign brands.
+For example, JF Household Furnishings Ltd is one of IKEA’s suppliers.
+A large number of Hong Kong furniture manufacturers have established their own retail outlets in overseas markets, particularly in mainland China.
+Lamex, Four Seas Furniture and Dickson Furniture are among those companies that have set up subsidiaries, branch offices and sales outlets in major Chinese cities to facilitate domestic sales.

 Low to medium-end products are often sold in hypermarkets.
-For standard products such as garden chairs, folding chairs, shoes racks and mattresses, Hong Kong manufacturers mainly rely on trading firms, foreign buying offices stationed in Hong Kong.
+For standard products such as garden chairs, folding chairs, shoes racks and mattresses, Hong Kong manufacturers mainly rely on trading firms and foreign buying offices stationed in Hong Kong.
 They may also appoint sales agents to develop overseas markets.

 China also offers a huge potential market for furniture manufacturers.
-The increasing consumption power of Chinese people, its property market development and promising tourist industry serve to drive the demand for both residential and hotel furniture, as well as other higher-end products.
-In 2015, the total retail sales of furniture products by wholesalers and retailers above a certain scale in China grew 16.1% to RMB244.5 billion.
-Some foreign companies are actively seeking for business partners in China to explore opportunities of setting up production or sales operations in China.
-Hong Kong can act as a platform for these companies to enter the mainland market with its long-time experience in production and distribution network on the mainland, as well as the reputation for its quality, integrity, reliable delivery and management.
+The increasing purchasing power of Chinese consumers, alongside continued urbanisation and booming tourism, is driving demand for both residential and hotel furniture, as well as other higher-end products.
+In 2018, the total retail sales of furniture products by wholesalers and retailers above a certain scale in China grew 10% to RMB225 billion.
+Some foreign companies are actively seeking business partners in China to explore opportunities for setting up production or sales operations in China.
+Hong Kong is in an excellent position to act as a platform for these companies looking to enter the mainland market, given its long experience of production and distribution networks on the mainland, and its reputation for quality, integrity, reliable delivery and management.

-The Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA) was concluded in June 2003 and subsequently expanded in following years.
-All products made in Hong Kong, subject to CEPA's rules of origin, enjoy duty-free access to the Chinese mainland.
-Detailed information is available from the following hyperlink: http://www.tid.gov.hk/english/cepa/tradegoods/files/mainland_2016.pdf
+The Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA) was concluded in June 2003 and has subsequently been expanded in following years.
+All products made in Hong Kong, subject to CEPA's rules of origin, enjoy duty-free access to Mainland China.

 Trade Measures Affecting Furniture Exports

 Exports of furniture are subject to relevant safety and environmental requirements.
-Safety requirements include, for example, the stability, strength and even height requirements for children furniture, and fire-safety requirements for bedding, mattresses, fabric sofas and curtains.
-In October 2002, a law was passed in Japan to monitor and reduce harmful gas emissions from interiors, which would hinder the use of materials.
+Safety requirements include, for example, the stability, strength and height requirements for children furniture, and fire safety requirements for bedding, mattresses, fabric sofas and curtains.
+In 2002, a law was passed in Japan to monitor and reduce chemical contaminants from interiors, which restricts the use of materials that emit harmful substances.

 The US is imposing anti-dumping duties on wooden bedroom furniture from China.
 Currently the dumping margins range from 0.83% to 216.01%.
-In May 2008, the US approved legislation that significantly tightens the requirements for the importation of plant and plant products, including products made of wood.
-Importers are required to file a declaration upon importation that contains (i) the scientific name of any plant (including the genus and species) contained in the importation, (ii) a description of the value and quantity (including the unit of measure) of the importation and (iii) the name of the country from which the plant was taken.
-In July 2010, the US enacted into law the Formaldehyde Standards for Composite Wood Product Act which came into effect in January 2011.
-This Act sets the standard for formaldehyde emissions from related wood products for sale in the US.
+In May 2008, the US approved legislation that significantly tightens the requirements on imports of plant and plant products, including products made of wood.
+Importers must file a declaration upon importation that contains: (i) the scientific name of any plant (including the genus and species) contained in the importation; (ii) a description of the value and quantity (including the unit of measure) of the importation; and (iii) the name of the country from which the plant was taken.
+In July 2010, the US government passed the Formaldehyde Standards for Composite Wood Product Act, which came into effect in January 2011.
+This sets the standard for formaldehyde emissions from related wood products for sale in the US.

-Multi-functionality: More flexible, functional and smaller furniture which incorporates more than one function is popular.
-The demand for this type of furniture is not limited to people living in small quarters, but also people cluttered up with stuffs.
-Products such as a raised bed with lots of storage space underneath and folding chairs hung on a wall can help provide storage solution and free space on the floor.
+Multi-functionality: Flexible, functional and smaller furniture which incorporates more than one function is becoming increasingly popular.
+This includes products such as a raised bed with lots of storage space underneath and folding chairs hung on a wall, which can help provide storage solutions and free up floor space.